ACHIEVING THE OPTIMAL ASSET MIX

 Similar to the LGPS, the asset mix among DC schemes varies widely.
 In addition, DC schemes have been constrained in achieving optimal growth strategies through a combination of costs via the charge cap, daily dealing and liquidity needs, competition from providers on cost rather than value, and the need to invest over platforms.

-This Case Study will present how a leading Master Trust is seeking to overcome these barriers to develop an asset allocation strategy designed to achieve a marked improvement in future investment performance, and the key decision factors involved.
+Our panellists will discuss how DC Master Trusts and single trusts are seeking to overcome these barriers to develop an asset allocation strategy designed to achieve a marked improvement in future investment performance, both to and through retirement, and the key decision factors involved.

 Devil's Advocates Summary